• Skip to primary navigation

 colored baking soda

-Have your child gently place a hard boiled egg into the container with the baking soda and paint.
-I poured some vinegar in a small cup and then gave it to my daughter.
-She slowly poured it into the container and was amazed when she saw what happened.
+Have your child gently place a hard-boiled egg into the container with the baking soda and paint.
+Pour ¼ cup of vinegar into a small cup and have your child slowly pour vinegar into the container.

 pouring water over an egg